-This can make your website as one of the best lead generation tools for deployment at no extra cost but only quality and strategic content.
+This can make your website one of the best lead generation tools for deployment at no extra cost but only quality and strategic content.
 To make the most of this, quality content needs to be created, which can be valued by search engines and searchers alike.

 2. Understanding the valued data from all of the data

 Google Analytics can be considered as a data mine in simplest terms.
 It has so much to offer and in such a processed manner that any and every kind of bucketed funnels can be created to gain insights.
-From website traffic to visitor behavior to demographic analysis, most of your analytic needs can be sufficed by Google Analytics.
+From website traffic to visitor behaviour to demographic analysis, most of your analytic needs can be sufficed by Google Analytics.